foleymichelle9/backend-curriculum-site/module2/projects/monster_shop.md

     When I visit an item's show page
     I see a link to edit the review next to each review.
-    When I click on this link, I am taken to an edit review path And that path is nested under the item (ex: '/items/5/reviews/edit').
-    On this new page, I see a form that is prepopulated with the form's existing:
+    When I click on this link, I am taken to an edit review path On this new page, I see a form that includes:
     - title
     - numeric rating
     - text of the review itself